khulnasoft/cli/docs/khulnasoft/stop.md

-## supabase-stop
+## khulnasoft-stop

-Stops the Supabase local development stack.
+Stops the Khulnasoft local development stack.

-Requires `supabase/config.toml` to be created in your current working directory by running `supabase init`.
+Requires `khulnasoft/config.toml` to be created in your current working directory by running `khulnasoft init`.

 All Docker resources are maintained across restarts.
 Use `--no-backup` flag to reset your local development data between restarts.